howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

     return null;
 }
 ```
+This function takes two string parameters.
+The first parameter is the `$username` and the second is the `$password`.
-This method takes two strings.
-A `$username` and a `$password` it will be used to identify a user from their login credentials.
-It will return the _user_key_ from the `$userConfig`.
+The function will return the user reference from the `$userConfig`.
 If a user hasn't been found  then `null` will be returned.
-Currently, this method only returns `null` which is acceptable for our failing test.
+Currently, this function only returns `null` which is acceptable for our failing test.

 Run the tests again `make tests`
 This will still throw an error because the second issue hasn't been resolved.

-Create the file `tests/bootstrap.php` and add the following
+To fix this error, create the file `tests/bootstrap.php` and add the following
 ```php
 <?php
 require_once dirname(__FILE__) . '/../vendor/autoload.php';